SensorUp/signal/README.md

 - We expect you to use modern `React`, only functional components with hooks, no classes.
 - We expect your submission to be in ts/tsx.
 - We also expect you to use modern css and html.
 The resulting should be responsive.
+- The UX and UI design of the app will be taken into account.
 - We do not expect you to design and develop the API, load the CSV data directly and process the data on the client side is good enough.